quantiacs/documentation/en/source/user_guide/data_stocks.md

 ## Fundamental data

-Fundamental data can be retrieved by using instant or periodic indicators.
+Fundamental data is available through instant or periodic indicators.

-### Instant indicators.
+### Instant indicators

 Instant indicators reflect the current state of the company.